-Object Storage Service (OSS) DDoS protection is a proxy-based attack mitigation service that integrates OSS with Anti-DDoS Pro and Anti-DDoS Premium.
-When a bucket for which OSS DDoS protection is enabled suffers a DDoS attack, OSS DDoS protection diverts incoming traffic to an Anti-DDoS Pro or Anti-DDoS Premium instance for scrubbing and then redirects normal traffic to the bucket.
+Object Storage Service (OSS) DDoS protection is a proxy-based attack mitigation service that integrates OSS with Anti-DDoS Pro.
+When a bucket for which OSS DDoS protection is enabled suffers a DDoS attack, OSS DDoS protection diverts incoming traffic to an Anti-DDoS instance for scrubbing and then redirects normal traffic to the bucket.
 This ensures the continuity of your business in the event of DDoS attacks.

 DDoS attacks have been one of the most harmful attacks against enterprise business in recent years.
 When an enterprise suffers a DDoS attack, its business may be interrupted within seconds.
 This affects business operations, causes damage to corporate identity and financial interests, and leads to customer attrition.

 To mitigate these problems, OSS is integrated with Anti-DDoS Pro to provide Tbit/s-level DDoS attack mitigation, millions of queries per second (QPS), and switchovers from Anti-DDoS Origin to Anti-DDoS Pro within a few seconds.
-These capabilities can protect your business from attacks such as Tbit/s-level DDoS attacks, volumetric Challenge Collapsar (CC) attacks, SYN flood, ACK flood, Internet Control Message Protocol (ICMP) flood, UDP flood, NTP flood, Simple Service Discovery Protocol (SSDP) flood, Domain Name System (DNS) flood, and HTTP flood.
+These capabilities can protect your business from attacks, such as Tbit/s-level DDoS attacks, volumetric Challenge Collapsar (CC) attacks, SYN flood, ACK flood, Internet Control Message Protocol (ICMP) flood, UDP flood, NTP flood, Simple Service Discovery Protocol (SSDP) flood, Domain Name System (DNS) flood, and HTTP flood.
 This ensures business continuity.
-For more information about Anti-DDoS Pro, see What are Anti-DDoS Pro and Anti-DDoS Premium?

 OSS DDoS protection does not handle small-volume fraudulent traffic in the form of normal requests, such as hundreds of MB of fraudulent traffic.
 We recommend that you configure permission control such as policies and access control lists (ACLs) or configure Web Application Firewall (WAF) protection policies to prevent the issue.
 For more information, see How do I prevent unauthorized access to OSS?